Skip to content

 Secondary microplastics

-Secondary microplastics are small plastic particles that accumulate over the decades due to sun, wind, friction and waves. from larger Plastic products in the environment decomposes have.
+Secondary microplastics are small plastic particles that have been formed over the decades by sun, wind, friction and waves. from larger Plastic products in the environment decomposes have.
 These are the causes:

-• Littering ("dumping" of plastic waste) by people near bodies of water.
+• Littering ("leaving" plastic waste) by people near bodies of water.

-• Plastic waste entering through unsecured landfills or inadequate local waste disposal.
+• Input of plastic waste through unsecured landfills or inadequate local waste disposal.

 • Secondary microplastics are also produced by the abrasion of car tires, shoe soles or road markings and can enter the sea via rivers.